rfreebern/rfreebern.github.com/_posts/2011-09-28-setting-up-chrooted-apache-2-2-mpm.md

 title: Setting up chrooted Apache 2.2 MPM
 body_class: post
 layout: post
+summary: I recently set up a new webserver that uses chroot for increased security.
+Here are a few small problems I had to solve to get it working.
 ---

 Some stumbling blocks I ran into while setting up a chrooted Apache 2.2.14 on Ubuntu 10.04.